wooweh/stock_count/README.md

 - `tests/`
   - Playwright UI tests for end-to-end scenarios.

+## 🔥 Backend Integration
+The application integrates with Firebase for backend services:
+- **Firebase Realtime DB Web**: Stores application data.
+- **Firebase Authentication Web**: Manages user authentication and authorization.
+- **Firebase Hosting**: Domain and hosting configuration.

+## 🧪 Testing
+Testing is conducted at 2 levels:
+- **Unit Testing**: Implemented with Vitest for utility functions.
+- **UI Testing**: Conducted with Playwright for end-to-end user interface testing.

 ## 🏁 Getting Started
-You will need to set up a new Firebase project to make use of the hosting, authentication and database SDKs.
+You will need to set up a new Firebase project to get credentials to make use of the hosting, authentication and database SDKs.

 To set up and run the Stock Counting Application, follow these steps: